wujiaqi06/SGV-caller/README.md

 ```
   To use the SGV-caller, copy the SGV-caller configuration file "sgv-caller.conf" into the directory containing the data to be analysed.
 Then set the appropriate variables in "sgv-caller.conf".

-  A "benchmark.pl" is prepared in the "SGV-caller/examples/benchmark/" folder to test the speed of the software.
+  A "benchmark.pl" is prepared in the "SGV-caller/examples/benchmark/" folder to test the speed of the software (written by Dr Kirill Kryukov in National Institute of Genetics, Japan).
 You can run it on a Linux system computer by:
 ```
 perl benchmark.pl
 ```